tugsbayasgalan/fraud_detection/README.md

 3) Ideally, we can parallelize the API calls to ipinfo in the setup phase.

 4) Better error handling (input error, bad input etc)

+5) Better runtime (can partition the ip addresses into buckets so that we can only check inside the bucket)